H-0804

 Plain Language

-When the operator knows a user is a minor (17 or younger), two unconditional obligations apply: (1) immediately disclose in a clear and conspicuous manner that the user is interacting with AI — no reasonable-person trigger, this is absolute; and (2) send a prominent reminder at least every 30 minutes during continuing interactions that the chatbot is AI and the user should take a break.
-The 30-minute interval is a minimum floor — operators may remind more frequently.
+When the operator knows a user is a minor (17 or younger), two unconditional disclosure obligations apply: (1) the operator must immediately disclose in a clear and conspicuous manner that the user is interacting with AI — this is unconditional, unlike the general disclosure in § 4193b(a) which requires a 'reasonable misleading' trigger; and (2) the operator must send a prominent notification at least every 30 minutes during continuing interactions reminding the minor to take a break and that the chatbot is AI-generated and not human.
+The 30-minute interval is notably more frequent than CA SB 243's 3-hour floor.
 These obligations are triggered only by actual knowledge that the user is a minor.

 Statutory Text